Franklin–Nashville campaign: Spring Hill (November 29)

+Maj.
+Gen. Patrick R. Cleburne's division of Cheatham's corps arrived around 3:45 p.m. on Forrest's left.
+His mission was to intercept the Columbia Pike to block Schofield's withdrawal.
+The cavalrymen, low on ammunition, pulled out of the line and moved north to be ready to cover a further advance of Hood's army.
+As Cleburne advanced, despite Forrest's presence on the field, he had no knowledge that to his right was a brigade of U.S. infantry (Bradley's) in a battle line.
+When his right flank was taken by surprise by heavy fire, he wheeled his division to the right, away from the road, to face the new threat.

+Back in Columbia, Schofield became convinced at about 3:00 p.m. that the Confederates would not attack him there and he began marching his men to Spring Hill.
+As soon as the initial units departed, Stephen D. Lee coincidentally began an attack against the Union position.
+By the time the bulk of his two divisions were able to cross, the senior Union commander left behind at Columbia, Brig.
+Gen. Cox, began his withdrawal and the final troops departed up the Franklin Pike by 10:00 pm.

+Cleburne's 3,000 men began an attack against Bradley's brigade at about 4:00 p.m.
+Whereas Cheatham was expecting Cleburne to drive north into Spring Hill, Hood's intention was to use this formation to sweep toward the turnpike and wheel left to intercept Schofield's arriving units.
+Cleburne wheeled his brigades into a northern alignment against Bradley's right flank, causing Bradley and his outnumbered men to withdraw.
+Cleburne's two brigades chased them vigorously, and they were stopped short of the turnpike only by heavy fire from the IV Corps artillery.

 The first command miscommunication of the battle took place upon Hood's arrival.
 Cheatham had ordered his division under Maj.
 Gen. William B. Bate to move against Spring Hill in concert with Cleburne, forming up on the Irishman's left.
 Hood then personally ordered Bate to move towards the Columbia Pike and "sweep toward Columbia."
 Neither Bate nor Hood bothered to inform Cheatham of this change in orders.
-At about 5:30 p.m., Bate's lead element of sharpshooters fired on a Federal column approaching from their left—Maj.
-Gen. Thomas H. Ruger's division of the XXIII Corps, the vanguard of Schofield's main body.
-But before the two divisions could engage in battle, an officer from Cheatham's staff arrived to insist that Bate follow Cheatham's original orders and join Cleburne's attack.
-Late that night, Bate reported the contact with the Federal column, but Cheatham discounted the importance of the encounter.
+At about 5:30 p.m., Bate's lead element of sharpshooters fired on a Federal column approaching from their left— this was the lead brigade of Maj.
+Gen. Thomas H. Ruger's division of the XXIII Corps.
+Ruger was riding with Schofield and could see Bate's men drawn up in line to attack and occupy the pike.
+As the two generals watched unseen by the Rebels, they saw the enemy battle line withdraw in the dusk.
+Before the Bate could engage in battle, an officer from Cheatham's staff arrived to insist that he follow Cheatham's original orders and join Cleburne's attack.
+Late that night, Bate reported the contact with the Federal column traveling up the Columbia Pike, but Cheatham discounted the importance of the encounter.

-Back in Columbia, Schofield became convinced at about 3 p.m. that the Confederates would not attack him there and he began marching his men to Spring Hill.
-As soon as the initial units departed, Stephen D. Lee coincidentally began an attack against the Union position.
-By the time the bulk of his two divisions were able to cross, the senior Union commander left behind at Columbia, Brig.
-Gen. Jacob D. Cox, began his withdrawal and the final troops departed up the Franklin Pike by 10 p.m.

-Cleburne's 3,000 men began an attack against Bradley's brigade at about 4 p.m.
-Whereas Cheatham was expecting Cleburne to drive north into Spring Hill, Hood's intention was to use this formation to sweep toward the turnpike and wheel left to intercept Schofield's arriving units.
-Cleburne wheeled his brigades into a northern alignment against Bradley's right flank, causing Bradley and his men to flee in disorder.
-Cleburne's two brigades chased them vigorously, and they were stopped short of the turnpike only by heavy fire from the IV Corps artillery.